AhmedSarhan/Edfa3ly-task/README.md

 **Edfa3ly Store**

-an e-commerce where you can buy different products from different store abroad without any customs and shipping hassles
+E-commerce web app where you can buy different products from different store abroad without any customs and shipping hassles

 ## Installation and Setup Instructions